Sign up to our newsletter

 2024: Testing has begun in controlled environments like wildlife parks, where AI models are being fine-tuned to accurately detect wolves and trigger the most effective deterrent signals.
 The next phase will see deployment on at least five farms in Sweden, where the units will be strategically placed to keep wolves at bay.

-2025: We will take the next step—connecting multiple devices into a coordinated defense system, allowing units to communicate with each other and trigger automated responses.
+2025: We have taken the next step—connecting multiple devices into a coordinated system, allowing units to communicate with each other and trigger automated responses.
 Farmers will receive real-time alerts via an intuitive platform, giving them complete oversight of predator activity near their herds.

 Status: